magicmark/tiny-treeshaker/README.md

 The goal of this is to be:
 - small as possible (whilst still being "correct")
-- simple to understand / extend / chop and change
+- simple to understand / extend / chop and change as needed

 ### What you should probably use instead